r-lib/pkgdown/.github/CONTRIBUTING.md

 where a minimal package containing a single `.R` file with two lines could reproduce the error.

-Once you have built a minimal package that recreates the error, create a github repository from the pacakge, and file an issue with a link to the repository.
+Once you have built a minimal package that recreates the error, create a GitHub repository from the package, and file an issue with a link to the repository.

 The quickest way to set up minimal example package is with `usethis::create_package()`: